 Before transmitting, always listen on the channel to make sure it is not being used by another operator.
-Pressing the PTT allows audio to be transmitted, by speaking across the front of the controller speaker microphone.
+Pressing the PTT allows audio to be transmitted, by speaking across the front of the microphone.
 TX is indicated by the level bars on the LCD display.
-To receive, release the PTT button and then TX will display.
+To receive, release the PTT button and then TX will disappear on the display.